 My proposal, that inter-level learning may be possible, assumes that there is some structural similarity between the challenges faced by LTs on two different levels in the hierarchy of life.
-I may be overreaching in this assumption, since I have not started to seek evidence in support of the assumption.
+I may be overreaching in this assumption, since I have not started to seek empirical evidence in support of the assumption.
 But, in support of this assumption, we may notice that the general assumptions of RPM (See Section 1.4) apply at any and all levels, while making no distinctions between levels.
 So, within the model suggested by those general assumptions of RPM, nothing suggests that the challenges faced by LTs on one level must be different from the challenges faced by LTs at a different level.

 But neither, of course, do those general assumptions imply that that the challenges must be the same at two different levels.
 The Resource Patterns (RPs) which beckon growth above any given level may demand development of organizational capabilities which differ from the organizational capabilities needed on a different level.
 Also differing from level to level will probably be the capabilities of the LTs available to start organizing upward from that level.
 For example, probably we humans bring to our efforts of organization a different set of inherent capabilities than eukaryotic cells brought to their challenges of organization; but this assertion needs support from knowledge we do not yet have about the abilities of eukaryotic cells.